UniversitaDellaCalabria/uniCMS/docs/source/index.rst

     - SEO convenient
     - Bootstrap compliant
     - Pluggable as a Django application
-- Highly oriented to a logic of content reuse, any entry can be reused - or only in pieces - in different contexts, as you like and with many strategies
+- Highly oriented to a logic of content reuse, entries can be reused - or only in pieces - in different contexts, as you like and with many strategies
 - **OpenAPIv3** (OAS3)
 - Able to use many RDBMS engines, agile schema migrations ops as Django wonderfully does
 - **Multi Web Site** management